Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

-• THE PRESENTATION: Layer the transverse slices of beef atop a generous mound of the root puree and sautéed cabbage, finishing with a precise dollop of the horseradish emulsion.
+• THE PRESENTATION: Layer the thin slices of beef atop a generous mound of the root puree and sautéed cabbage, finishing with a precise dollop of the horseradish sauce.

 • THE POUR: A chilled, dark Irish stout or a peaty, aged Irish whiskey will mirror the malt-forward braise and the smoky notes of the bacon.

-• THE VIBE: Festive and resilient; the aroma of toasted spices and sautéed onions should signal a night of warm, high-prestige Irish hospitality.
+• THE VIBE: Festive and resilient; the aroma of toasted spices and sautéed onions should signal a night of warm, elegant Irish hospitality.

 Ingredients copied to clipboard!